charlie-vf/lotr-quiz-game/README.md

     - If the answer selected is incorrect, it will turn a burn orange (rgb(255, 85, 0))
     - There is a 500ms delay before the next question is displayed, giving the user time to see the result of their choice before moving on
     - On hover, the answer option bars will expand, creating a more visual representation of what is about to be selected
-- A 'Restart Game' button which will bring the user back to Question One (1) and Score Zero (0)
-    - This is useful in case an answer is selected by accident as it means the user does not have to waste a turn on the quiz game in order to try again

 ### Results page

 The results page displays once the final question has been answered.
-It features the user's score, a congratulatory message and buttons to Restart the game or navigate back to the Home page.
+It features the user's score, a quote based on whether their score was above or below 60, and buttons to Restart the game or navigate back to the Home page.

 ## Changes and Updates